 Major William J. Biebel (retired USAF), 67, touched the face of God on Feb.
 17, 2009.
 Born Dec.
 9, 1941, Bill was the eldest son of the late John F. Biebel, Jr. and Marie (Burke) Biebel.
 He married the former Elizabeth (Betsy) Willems Sept.
 4, 1965.

-During a 21-year career with the U.S. Air Force, Bill flew HH 53 "Jolly Green" helicopters, rescuing downed pilots in Vietnam, and later flew B-52 Bombers in the U.S. and Vietnam, serving also as a lead flight instructor for Certified Flight Instructor Course at Castle Air Force Base, Calif.
+During a 21-year career with the U.S. Air Force, Bill flew HH-53 "Jolly Green" helicopters, rescuing downed pilots in Vietnam, and later flew B-52 Bombers in the U.S. and Vietnam, serving also as a lead flight instructor for Certified Flight Instructor Course at Castle Air Force Base, Calif.

 After more than two decades of loyal service to his country, Bill retired from the military in 1985.
 Returning to Green Bay and a second career with Metropolitan Life, Bill continued to embrace the creed of his helicopter squadron, "That others may live."
 His survival and fighter instincts remained intact through his long struggle with cancer.
 Living and dying, Bill touched many lives.